 Bachelor of Arts in Journalism: Concentration in Photojournalism

-In order to ensure that every journalism student's education is as rich and varied as possible, the department has established these requirements:
+To ensure that every journalism student's education is as rich and varied as possible, the department has established these requirements:

 - A journalism major must complete a minor in one of the areas of study approved by faculty advisors.
-A list of approved disciplines for this requirement is posted at http://journalism.sfsu.edu/pages/list-approved-minors.
+A list of approved disciplines for this requirement is posted at https://journalism.sfsu.edu/approved-minors.
 Students should consult with an academic advisor in journalism to determine the minor that best meets their interests and professional goals.

 Journalism (B.A.): Concentration in Photojournalism - 43 units

-Core (25 units)
+Core Requirements (22 units)